eddiesosera/skate-360/README.md

 - Truck Route and model
 - Bearing Route and model
 - Board-Skin Route and model
-- Board-Type Route and model
+- Board-type Route and model
 - backend Readme file

 Shared :

-- Genreal Desing
+- General Desing
 - Site Layout
 - Populating the Site
-- redirecting a un-loggedIn User to the login page when navigating to the account page
+- Redirecting an un-logged User to the login page when navigating to the account page
-- inventory New Stock item Form
+- Inventory New Stock item Form

 <br />